MOMO syndrome: Pathophysiology

 Because MOMO is such a rare disorder, very few studies have been conducted into its causes.
 Current research suggests that it is linked to a de novo (new) autosomal dominant mutation.

-Diagnosis

 History

 Archie Thompson was born in 2002 in Icklesham, England and weighed 8 lbs 4 oz (3740 g).
 By 15 months his weight had increased to 4 stone (56 lbs; 25 kg) and by 24 months it was up to 6 stone (84 lbs; 38 kg).
 The condition placed a large strain on his heart and lungs.
 The Thompson family were featured in a documentary for Five first shown on 3 October 2004.
 It has since aired on Discovery Fit & Health in the United States.

 Danielle Falan, from São Paulo, Brazil, is one of the oldest surviving people with MOMO syndrome.
 At age 17 she was featured in the Archie Thompson documentary as her mother traveled to visit her in Brazil.
 Falan attended school as normal, and hopes to attend college.